Subscribe

 People spent more on basics and cut back on non-essentials.
 Three-quarters of people reported higher prices for products and services in the first half of 2024.
 During the same six months, people also reported that income and savings stagnated or declined.

-The difference left people spending the same or more for basics and non-essentials.
-Groceries--a basic people can’t do without—was the only product category with a net spending increase, of 9% for the first half of 2024.
-Net spending on over-the-counter medications was unchanged.
+The difference resulted in people reporting higher basic and discretionary spending.
+Over-the-counter medications—a necessity people can rarely forgo—was the only product category surveyed with a net spending increase, of 9% for the first half of 2024.
+Net spending on groceries was unchanged.
 (See Exhibit 2.)

 In every other product category, net spending dropped, and non-essentials were especially hard hit.
 Compared to the beginning of 2024, net spending was down for snacks (-21%), apparel (-11%), alcohol (-10%), beverages (-10%), and toys and games (-9%).